jacobandreas/writing/_posts/2012-01-20-on-the-core-curriculum.md

 people consistently happy with the Global Core are those who satisfy the requirement with classes deliberately modeled after LitHum or CC: Columbia is full of enthusiastic supporters of Nobility & Civility but not many of "Music of Southeast Asia".
-It's not that lectures aren't useful -- there's a reason they're the primary vehicle of instruction, even at Columbia -- but I've found that in the handful of humanities lectures I've had, I tend to develop a solid understanding of the two or three texts I write essays about, and not much else.
+It's not that lectures aren't useful---there's a reason they're the primary vehicle of instruction, even at Columbia---but I've found that in the handful of humanities lectures I've had, I tend to develop a solid understanding of the two or three texts I write essays about, and not much else.
 Being forced to give an oral defense of your interpretation, twice a week, does wonders for understanding.[^3]

-There's no doubt that we pay a price for the program -- organization of the 128-ish seminars making up each semester's worth of LitHum and CC classes is both logistically and financially ruinous, and one wonders how many of the problems with student life at Columbia could be rectified if the time and money
+There's no doubt that we pay a price for the program---organization of the 128-ish seminars making up each semester's worth of LitHum and CC classes is both logistically and financially ruinous, and one wonders how many of the problems with student life at Columbia could be rectified if the time and money